Sean Newcomb

-Sean William Newcomb (born June 12, 1993) is an American professional baseball pitcher in the San Francisco Giants organization.
+Sean William Newcomb (born June 12, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Chicago Cubs, Oakland Athletics, and Boston Red Sox.
 He played college baseball at the University of Hartford.
-The Los Angeles Angels of Anaheim selected Newcomb in the first round of the 2014 MLB draft, and traded him to the Atlanta Braves in 2015.
-He made his MLB debut in 2017 with the Braves, and has also played for the Chicago Cubs.
+The Los Angeles Angels of Anaheim selected Newcomb in the first round of the 2014 MLB draft, and traded him to the Braves in 2015, for whom he made his MLB debut in 2017.

 Amateur career

 Newcomb attended Middleborough High School in Middleborough, Massachusetts.
 As a senior, he had a 0.46 earned run average (ERA) with 110 strikeouts in 58 innings pitched.

 After high school, Newcomb enrolled at the University of Hartford.
 As a freshman for the Hartford Hawks baseball team in 2012, Newcomb started nine games before suffering a season-ending injury.
 His first college win was a no-hitter against Yale.
 He finished the year with a 2–4 win–loss record with a 4.17 ERA and 45 strikeouts in 45 1/3 innings.
 As a sophomore in 2013, he started 12 of 13 games, going 5–4 with a 3.75 ERA and 92 strikeouts over 72 innings.
 In 2012 and 2013, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 Newcomb started his junior season without allowing a run through his first 39 2/3 innings.
 He finished the year 8–2 with a 1.25 ERA and 106 strikeouts in 93 1/3 innings.
 He was named the 2014 America East Pitcher of the Year, becoming the first Hawk to win a major conference award.